-From February to October 2020, I worked on COVID19 response for the state of Massachusetts as a medical fellow to Dr. Monica Bharel, MA Commissioner of Public Health.
+From February to October 2020, I worked on COVID19 response for the state of Massachusetts as a medical fellow to the state health commissioner.
 From November to January 2021, I worked as a research consultant to the WHO commissioned Independent Panel for Pandemic Preparedness and Response on Covid-19 epidemiology.
 I also served as a research assistant for the Harvard College Fall course on Covid-19 and epidemics.
 Furthermore, I was involved in Biden-Harris campaign's Covid-19 policy writing for school reopenings.
-Prior to this, I studied epidemic response and emerging infectious diseases, with a focus on rural pathogens, including Ebola.
-In 2018, I co-founded Longsleeve insect repellent, winner of the 2018 Harvard Business School New Venture Competition and a finalist in the 2019 Harvard President's Challenge, which we hope will have a notable impact on curbing transmission of vector-borne epidemic outbreaks.
-I also led the American Medical Association's Journal of Ethics theme issue on pandemic response, published in January 2020.
-I have peer-reviewed for the CDC's Emerging Infectious Diseases Journal; Clinical Infectious Diseases; and JAMA.
+In 2018, I co-founded Longsleeve insect repellent, winner of the 2018 Harvard Business School New Venture Competition and a finalist in the 2019 Harvard President's Challenge.
+In summer and fall of 2022, I worked on the Monkeypox outbreak response for Los Angeles County.
+I have peer-reviewed for the CDC's EID Journal; Clinical Infectious Diseases; Lancet Infectious Diseases, and JAMA.